vendelieu/telegram-bot/README.md

 <details>
   <summary>More samples</summary>

-- [Ktor webhook](https://github.com/vendelieu/telegram-bot_template/tree/ktor-webhook) - An example of using webhook
-  with Ktor.
 - [Native example](https://github.com/ktgram/native-example) - An example of using a bot with Kotlin Native target.
 - [Web app](https://github.com/ktgram/webapp) - Example of a bot using Telegram Webapps.